mayusaini/mayusaini/README.md

 <u>About Me 😎</u>
 <br>
 <br>
-🎓 I am a Postgradute Student, pursuing Master of Computer Application at LBSIMDS.<br>
+🎓 I am a Postgradute Student, pursuing Master of Computer Application at AKTU.<br>
 👀 I’m interested in Open Source, Web Development And Programming.<br>
 💬 I would love to talk about internship opportunities.<br>
 💞️ I’m looking to collaborate on any open source platform.<br>